cynsdaemon/feed-reader-testing/README.md

 - [ ] Git version control - [get started with Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [ ] Jasmine - [get started with Jasmine](https://jasmine.github.io/pages/getting_started.html)
+- [ ] Your favorite local server

 :heavy_check_mark: Be sure to follow the dependency setup instructions specific to your machine's operating system.
-Then, fork, download or clone this project [from Github](https://github.com/cynsdaemon/feed-reader-testing/).
+Then, fork, download or clone this project [from Github](https://github.com/cynsdaemon/feed-reader-testing/) and open it in your favorite web browser or run a local server.

 **To view or edit tests:** Navigate to the [Jasmine tests](/jasmine/spec/feedreader.js) file.
 The file lives in the repository: